-Phosphorus it’s one of the three essential nutrients plants need for good growth and health.
+Phosphorus it’s one of the three essential nutrients plants or crops need for good growth and health.

 It’s easy to see that phosphorus is absolutely necessary to provide plants with energy.

 Yes, plants need phosphorus.
-As a matter of fact, all living things need this vital element to help build strong tissues.
+All living things need this vital element to help build strong tissues.
 In mammals, phosphorus combined with calcium helps build strong bones and teeth.

 In plants, phosphorus helps process carbohydrates and sugars.
 Young plants need phosphorus in the early development of plant tissues, which carry a particular need for high amounts of phosphorus.